Join David Tien on the “DTPHD Podcast” as we explore deep questions of meaning, success, truth, love, and the good life.

 Everything I’m working on while serving tables, it’s all tested there.
 And I get all of the realization and self-mastery tools there.
 And also, I’m taking principles of service and taking them into everyday life anywhere outside of service and seeing how it elevates that and advances all of the connection possibilities you can have with people and everything.
 That’s what’s happening.
 It’s an education project to basically bring these ideas into new contexts, into places they’re not normally brought, and it’s really exciting for me right now.

-Dr. David Tian: Cool, yeah.
+Dr. David Tien: Cool, yeah.
 Great to meet up again in person.
 We’ve been having a lot of video chats and working on this project together, so it’s cool to finally meet up in person.
-I am David Tian, Ph.D. in case you didn’t know that and it’s the first time hearing my voice.
+I am David Tien, Ph.D. in case you didn’t know that and it’s the first time hearing my voice.
 For over the past 12 years, I’ve been helping hundreds and thousands of people from over 87 countries attain success, happiness and fulfillment in life and love, in dating, relationships, masculinity and in lifestyle.
 And now, more recently, we’re working together in the space of meditation, and bringing insights from Asian philosophy to bear on your life, and how that can improve your life.

 And one of the themes we wanted to discuss for this podcast is the idea of hypocrisy.
 This was actually your brainchild.
 I think you came up with the first step.
 And so, would you like to just start us off on this theme so we can jam on it?